 The Center for Scholarly and Creative Excellence (CSCE) promotes a culture of active, engaged and ethical scholarship through supporting innovative faculty and student research and collaborative partnerships in the broader community.

 At Grand Valley State University, research, scholarship, and creative activity are essential components of the university’s mission as an institution of higher learning.
 Excellence in teaching at the university level depends upon active scholarship by faculty members.
 Through basic and applied research, artistic expression and performance, and other forms of scholarship, GVSU faculty members and students contribute to the development and application of knowledge, create a dynamic environment for learning, and contribute to the economic progress of the region that it serves.

-The Office of Sponsored Programs serves as the university's central office that supports faculty and staff in the identification, development, submission, and administration of externally sponsored agreements for scholarly research and creative activity.
+OSP is the university's central office that supports faculty and staff in the identification, development, submission, and administration of externally sponsored agreements.

-The Research Protections Program oversees compliance awareness and accountability within the research culture of the university through assistance, education, and communication.
-The office is responsible for activities involving human subjects, animal welfare, biohazards, and chemical safety.
+RCI oversees compliance awareness and accountability within the research culture of the university through assistance, education, and communication.

-The Technology Commercialization Office is a resource and partner for university faculty, staff, and students developing technologies with commercial potential.
-By working together, the TCO can help form productive, sometimes profitable, business relationships; we're about making connections and advancing ideas.
+TCO is a resource and partner for university faculty, staff, and students developing technologies with commercial potential.

 With the advent of greater support for HPC scholarship and teaching at GVSU, the Center for Scholarly and Creative Excellence and Information Technology are collaborating to provide a transparent and efficient processes to support HPC work at the university.